volux/derby-keyboard-combokeys/README.md

 Component.prototype.create = function(){

   this.app.proto.keyboard.component(this);

+  // default shortcuts blocked
+  this.keyboard.prevent('editable', [
+      'mod+b',
+      'mod+u',
+      'mod+i'
+    ]
+  );

-  this.keyboard.shortcuts({ // works on page, include all inputs or textarea
+  // works on page, include all inputs or textarea this.keyboard.shortcuts({

     '§': this.inputFocus,
     '/': this.inputFocus,